Consent & Negotiations

 - Taking responsibility for yourself includes choosing the settings and partners you tie with very carefully.
 It is of crucial importance to inform yourself about their experience, skills, preferences, reputation, motivations, etc.

-- Make serious learning efforts concerning methods and techniques related (directly and indirectly) to rope bondage in order to enjoy safe and satisfying rope experiences.
+- Make serious learning efforts concerning methods and techniques related (directly and indirectly) to Shibari in order to enjoy safe and satisfying rope experiences.

 - Riggers are responsible for the health and safety of their partners and themselves, and bottoms too are responsible for themselves and communicating with full disclosure to their partners about their needs and limits during a scene.

 - Establishing personal and mutual responsibility for a negative experience and/or any unintentional violation can be an extremely challenging process in a state of shock or trauma.
 You might need to seek support and advice from friends and/or experienced professionals to navigate a recovery and/or accountability process.